skycoin/services/hardware-wallet/Project-advancement.md

 ### Other TODOs

-Known bugs:
+Known bugs and code improvements:
-* Golang functions communicating with the device need to timeout if the device is not ansering
+* Golang functions communicating with the device need to timeout if the device is not ansering. [issue #1771](https://github.com/skycoin/skycoin/issues/1771)
+* Code would be more easy to work on if there was a "device-wallet" factory (very useful when we will fix issue [#1709](https://github.com/skycoin/skycoin/issues/1709))
+* When the wallet is waiting for a PIN code we might have to create a callback to be called when the pin code arrives (current code makes the GUI to say what the PIN code is sent for, and the parameters need to be repeated).